shahreyar-abeer/rshiny_programming_exercise/README.md

 It was mentioned in the instuctions.txt file that the expected time to complete this task was 4-5 hours.
 I have worked on the project for a bit longer than the expected time.
-Now the reason behind this are a bit abstract.
+Now the reason behind this is a bit abstract.

 > To me, developing shiny is an art.
 > Now tell me this, how much time would you give a poet to write a 4 liner poem?